llord1/llord1.github.io/PublicationPlan.md

 Based on the level of a literature review I intend to complete concerning the creation of a framework and its application, I intend to publish a view papers/chapters before my final dissertation presentation (as soon as possible).
 My main target is a recently created publication geared towards data science papers - *Patterns*.
 It is said to publish

 *'...original research in data science, particularly focusing on solutions to the cross-disciplinary problems that all researchers face when dealing with data, and articles about datasets, software code, algorithms, infrastructures, etc., with permanent links to these research outputs'.
 Patterns also promotes cross-community conversation by publishing opinion pieces and review articles* {% cite patterns_2020 %}.
 Since I do intend to discuss matters related to computational linguistics, frameworks, and my dissertation's societal value to low-resource languages (biocultural diversity topics), I do believe that this is an appropriate target.

 However, this does not mean that other publishers will be ignored; I am also open to suggestions and changes concerning this matter.
+For example, I have recently become aware of Easychair {% cite easychair2021 %}; it claims to support "a large number of conference models and, judging by our Web traffic, is the world's largest conference management system".

-I will also review the [](https://www.taaonline.net/textbook-publishers-author-guidelines) Please see below for details on publications currently being considered.
+I will also review the [Taaonline's publishers/author's guidelines](https://www.taaonline.net/textbook-publishers-author-guidelines).
+Please see below for details on publications currently being considered.

 - **Patterns:**